upenn-acg/cis501/lab2-alu/lab2-alu.md

   direction-pad button closest to the switches (`BTNL` aka `N15`, the red box in the picture below).
 The rightmost LED (green box) lights up whenever the OLED display is on.
-When you press the OLED on/off switch, the display (and the LED) go off, letting you know that you've powered down the display appropriately.
+When you press the OLED on/off button, the display (and the LED) go off, letting you know that you've powered down the display appropriately.

 ![](zedboard-lab2.jpeg)